 Pecan pie is a long time favorite in our house.
 This recipe is my Grammy Futrell's recipe and it's my dad's absolute favorite pie.
 Honestly, I have never made this pie without someone saying it's the best pie they've ever eaten.

 Growing up my mom always made a few full sized pies for Thanksgiving.

-When our family started the tradition of going out to Yosemite for Thanksgiving, I started making these pecan tartlets.
+When our family started the tradition of going out to Yosemite for Thanksgiving, I transformed my Grammy's pecan pie recipe into these portable pecan tartlets.
 We would head out to Yosemite and meet up for a weekend of hiking, eating, and much wine drinking.
 Everyone would contribute something to the Thanksgiving meal.

 You can make them with chopped pecans or whole pecans.

 I actually prefer making these with all chopped pecans.
 I like the texture of the chopped up nuts.
 But they look really pretty when you cover the top with whole pecans.
 It's up to you.
 If you do use whole pecans use 1 cup of chopped nuts and then 1 cup of whole nuts.
 I recommend that you always get a little bit extra just in case you need them.